Tavalino to open sister restaurant in Patriot Place

 “We have to be careful so as not to compete with ourselves,” he told selectmen.

-Town Manager William Keegan explained that, while Tavolino and Citizen Crust will hold separate alcohol serving licenses, both will be assigned in Perruna’s name.
+Town Manager William Keegan explained that, while Tavalino and Citizen Crust will hold separate alcohol serving licenses, both will be assigned in Perruna’s name.

 “It’s a unique situation and one you don’t see very often,” Keegan said.

-But both town officials and Patriot Place management voiced confidence in Tavolino in general and Perruna in particular.
+But both town officials and Patriot Place management voiced confidence in Tavalino in general and Perruna in particular.

 Selectman David Feldman noted that Perruna was one of the original business participants in the FoxCares collaborative, which promotes best practices by training local liquor license holders in the responsible service of alcohol.

-Fellow board member Edward O’Leary, who had frequent contact with serving establishments in his former role as police chief, said Tavolino rarely experienced the sorts of problems seen at other bars and restaurants.
+Fellow board member Edward O’Leary, who had frequent contact with serving establishments in his former role as police chief, said Tavalino rarely experienced the sorts of problems seen at other bars and restaurants.

 “It’s still a great place to go and enjoy yourself without a lot of drama,” O’Leary said.

-And Brian Early, vice president and general manager of Patriot Place, said the management team at Tavolino has always done their homework.
+And Brian Early, vice president and general manager of Patriot Place, said the management team at Tavalino has always done their homework.

 “If you asked me what operator I would double down on at Patriot Place, it would be Tavolino,” Early said.